coffee2code/admin-expert-mode/readme.txt

 * Settings - General
     * Extra help text after input fields for "Tagline", "Site Address (URL)", "Email Address", "Timezone"

+* Settings - Discussion
+    * Description of what avatars are
+    * Description of purpose of default avatar

 * Settings - Media
     * Text that explains sizes represent maximum dimensions in pixels of images uploaded to Media Library